ModernStats/BrainStorming/README.md

     + Standard error
     + Showing what happens when assumptions/conditions aren’t met
     + Comparing non-parametric and parametric methods
+        - For two sample mean, two sample proportion, regression, and multiple regression?
     + Regression/correlation/multiple regression/confounding
         + Categorical predictor and baseline
         + Implement `tidy`, `broom::augment`, and `glance` in `broom` package to get results
     + 60% Confidence Intervals vs 40% Hypothesis Testing
         + HT: the theory of hypothesis.
 Criminal justice.
-Question: what do you with a problem like alpha?
+Question: what do you do with a problem like alpha?
         +
     + Model selection is a can of worms
     + Interpretation of results